 Today, you can still see sixteen of the original columns, one of which is on the ground.
 The size of the columns is really impressive!

-There are also the remains of other monuments, like the temple of Apollo Delphinios and a small temple dedicated to Kronos and Rhea.
+There are also the remains of other monuments and ancient Greek temples, like the temple of Apollo Delphinios and a small temple dedicated to Kronos and Rhea.
 Parts of the gates of the Themistoclean Wall, a large wall built around central Athens in ancient times, are also visible.

 Just outside the temple of Zeus, you can also see Hadrian’s Gate, another of the iconic landmarks in Athens.
 Hadrian's Gate is a monument built by the Athenians in 131-132 AD, to honour the Roman emperor Hadrian.